Whether you’re buying a new car for the first time or nearing the end of your old one, here’s what you need to know

 It pays to compare

 In the same way that you’d shop around for the best price on a new car, shopping around for a great car loan can ultimately save you hundreds, if not thousands, of dollars.
 Conducting a financial comparison will save you time otherwise spent trawling provider’s websites and will likely save you money too.

 Credit cards may be better

-If you're borrowing a small amount, say $5000 or less, you may be better off opting for a credit card with a low rate of interest or one that has an interest-free period, rather than a personal loan.
+If you’re borrowing a small amount, say $5000 or less, you may be better off opting for a credit card that has an interest-free period, rather than a personal loan.
 But make sure you can pay it off within the honeymoon period to avoid hefty revert rates.
-Always look at all your options, from credit cards, personal loans and car loans, to find the cheapest interest rates and best deals.
+Always look at all your options from credit cards, personal loans and car loans, to find the cheapest interest rates and best deals.

 Loans can be secured or unsecured